Coming Up at St. John’s

 On Thursday of Holy Week, Jesus and his disciples gathered to celebrate the Passover, a meal the Israelites first ate before their liberation from Egypt.
 But on this particular Passover, Jesus established a new covenant, a meal for the new Israel, those for whom he would lay down his life. it is a fulfillment of the Passover that brings liberation from the bondage of sin and delivers life and salvation.
 At the end of this service, we observe the custom of stripping the altar in solemn preparation for Good Friday.

-A sinless Jesus gave himself over to death to pay the price for the sins of all people.
-Despite it’s gory appearance, we call it good!
+A sinless Jesus gave himself over to death to pay for the sins of all people.
+That is why, despite it’s gory appearance, we call it good!

 The Chief Service (1:00 pm) follows a more common rite held at the time of Jesus’ death and includes Holy Communion.